hjohnosn22/GithubPractice/README.md

 # GithubPractice
 Q1 - What does clone set the variable origin to represent?
+It sets the variable origin to represent main.

 Q2 - What does the command git push --set-upstream origin master do?
 What does remote tracking mean in this context?